 The Strosacker Library on the Michigan campus is centrally located in the upper level of the Strosacker building.
 It has a book collection of approximately 36,000 volumes, as well as 240 periodical titles.
-The library acquires materials for a wellrounded education with emphasis on business management and economics.
-Special curriculum collections include accounting; advertising; automotive marketing; entertainment, sport & promotion management; fashion marketing & management; and hospitality management.
+The library acquires materials for a well-rounded education with emphasis on business management and economics.
+Special curriculum collections include accounting; advertising; automotive & automotive marketing; entertainment, sport & promotion management; Entrepreneurship & franchising; fashion marketing & management; finance; and hospitality.
 Strosacker Library is a member of the OCLC library cooperative, which provides global access to library materials through interlibrary loan.
 The library is a member of the Valley Library Consortium, which provides access to the holdings of regional academic and public libraries using the online catalog of materials (VALCAT).